fmcgeough/fmcgeough.github.io/_posts/2024-09-22-elixir-and-design-patterns.md

 Have you ever wondered about the answers you've given when someone asks you "what do you do?".
 If you are a software developer you may respond "I write software".
 Or if you know your company's goals you might say "I write software that ...insert one of the cooler sounding goals that you are aware of.
 Its when you are talking to someone else who spends their days editing, compiling, testing, debugging, releasing that you get into actual details.
 What is it that I do all day?

-I've always been particularly interested in how we write software.
-From my perspective creating software typically involves looking at the problem to solve and thinking "is this a new problem or one that has already been solved?" and "if its a problem that has already been solved then what is the structure of the solution that I should write".
-The structure of a solution to a problem is a design pattern.
-You can think of a design pattern as "when I see problem xyz, I should use code that resembles abc".
+I'm interested in how we create new software and how the different parts of a solution fit together.
+From my perspective creating software typically involves looking at the problem to solve and thinking "is this a new problem or one that has already been solved?" and "if its a problem that has already been solved then is there some approach that is clearly understood as superior to others in solving the problem?".
+The structure of a solution is a design pattern.
+You can think of a design pattern as a description that explains "when I see problem xyz, I should use code that resembles abc".

 When applying a design pattern to a problem you may do one of the following: